Mikel-Yu/Mikel-Yu/README.md

 - 📚 Studying B.Sc.
 Artificial Intelligence & Data at Technical University of Denmark (DTU)
 - 🧑🏽‍🔬 Currently working on my first publication.
+- 🤖 Interested in Scalable Oversight
 - 📫 For inquiries, reach out on: s234812@dtu.dk

 <!--